Hi, I’m Lisa. I’m a Licensed Clinical Social Worker in New Jersey, Florida, Vermont and Maine.

 Why I Do This

 I’m Lisa (pronouns: she/her).
 My passion lies in helping people overcome traumatic experiences in their lives.
 If you are feeling misunderstood and at a loss of where to turn to next, you can begin a new path to healing in therapy.
 If you’re interested in learning how you can begin this journey, schedule a phone consultation with me today.
-I am proud to be located in Scotch Plains, NJ, serving Fanwood, Westfield, Cranford and surrounding areas.
-Online therapy services are offered for the state of New Jersey.
+I am proud to be located in Branchburg, NJ, serving Hillsborough, Bridgewater, Bedminster and surrounding areas.
+Online therapy services are offered for the states of New Jersey, Florida, Vermont, and Maine.

 Here more from me about preventing child abuse: